Blendify/blender-manual/blender_docs/manual/compositing/types/converter/switch_view.rst

 The *Switch View* node combines the *views* (left and right) into a single Stereo 3D output.
-This can be useful if for example, you need to treat the view as seperate images by combining each of the views.
+This can be useful if for example, you need to treat the view as separate images by combining each of the views.

+.. container:: lead

+   .. clear

 .. seealso::

-   :doc:`Multi-View </render/workflows/multiview/index>`.
+   :doc:`The Multi-View Workflow </render/workflows/multiview/index>`.

 Inputs